Dr. Fabian Urban

 For the curriculum, findings from the fields of neuroscientific research, personality development, sports science, psychology, sociology and behavioral sciences were merged into a framework and made practically applicable with the help of elements from systemic coaching, design thinking and other mediating methods.

-Enable, Perpetuate, Connect - the three guiding principles of the Goethe Leadership Lab, which set a new benchmark in leadership development in Germany.
+Goethe Leadership Lab sets a new benchmark in leadership development in Germany.

 Our innovative training concepts not only initiate a profound change process for executives themselves, but also give organizations the opportunity to realign their development projects.